Azure/azure-kusto-labs/k8s-container-log-analytics/fluent-bit/k8s-container-logs/README.md

 All logs are available on the nodes at /var/log/containers/\*.log

 ### 3.0.2.
 Ingestion pipeline
-We will leverage Fluent Bit to tail logs (tail input plugin) in /var/log/containers/* and forward the log to Azure Event Hub (Kafka head) with the Kafka output plugin of Event Hub
+We will leverage Fluent Bit to tail logs (tail input plugin) in /var/log/containers/\*.log and forward the logs to Azure Event Hub (Kafka head) with the Kafka output plugin of Fluent-Bit.

 ![FB](../images/24-fb-pipeline.png)